moorepants/dissertation/_sources/davisbicycle.txt

 discusses several methods of applying a pure roll torque to the bicycle including a mass swing, a mass slider, a rope, and lateral accelerating the ground.
-His designs are intended to apply an oscillatory roll torque to facilitate system identification in the frequency domain [#]_.
+His designs are intended to apply an oscillatory roll torque to facilitate system identification in the frequency domain [#idealinput]_.

-We weren't able to come up with a clever way of perturbing the system with a harmonic input and frankly I did not think a great deal about the perturbation methods, so I simply attached a 100 lb force load cell (Interface SSM-100) inline with a rope attached to the underside of the bicycle seat.
+We weren't able to come up with a clever way of perturbing the system with a harmonic input and frankly I did not think a great deal about the perturbation methods, so I simply attached a 100 lb force load cell (Interface SSM-100) in line with a rope attached to the underside of the bicycle seat.
 We intended to apply impulsive lateral forces to the bicycle rear frame.
 This worked for the first round of experiments, but only provided a negative lateral force as it could only be pulled.
-After the first experiment attempts, we solved this by attaching the load cell inline with a push/pull stick which was attached to the seat via a ball joint.
-The ball joint prevented any external moments from being applied to the bicycle in a mostly lateral direction.
+After the first experiment attempts, we solved this by attaching the load cell in line with a push/pull stick which was attached to the seat via a ball joint, :ref:`Figure 9 <figLateralForceStick>`.
+The ball joint prevented any external moments from being applied to the bicycle and the force to be in a mostly lateral direction.

+.. _figLateralForceStick:

 .. figure:: figures/davisbicycle/lateral-force-stick.*
    :width: 4in

-   figLateralForceStick
+   :align: center
+   :target: _images/lateral-force-stick.jpg

    The lateral force stick attached to the underside of the seat.
 A rod end was used at the connection to prevent moments from being applied to the rear